Inverse Mean Curvature Flow of Rotationally Symmetric Hypersurfaces: The Bridge Region

 \section{The Bridge Region}

-We first consider the region $L \subset \mathbb{S}^{n} \times [0,T)$, as the geometry of this domain allows us to apply the non-cylindrical maximum principle.
-Many of the estimates derived in this section apply generally for any mean-convex, rotationally symmetric embedded sphere, but a crucial sharp bound on the derivative of the generating curve only applies for admissible data.
-Once again, we must find a uniform-in-time bound on the flow speed over $L$.
+We first consider the region $B \subset \mathbb{S}^{n} \times [0,T)$, as the geometry of this domain allows us to apply the non-cylindrical maximum principle.
+Many of the estimates derived in this section apply generally for any mean-convex, rotationally symmetric embedded sphere, but a crucial sharp bound on the quantity $v$ from \eqref{v}, which roughly measures how ``narrow" the necks are, only applies for admissible data.
+Once again, we must find a uniform-in-time bound on the flow speed over $B$.
 We begin by estimating the principal curvature $p$ of rotation.